ShalevBenDavid/OS_Ex4/readme.txt

 In order to clean the files, run the command "make clean".
 Since we compile the shared library "st_reactor.so" in the makefile, please before running the program run the command: "export LD_LIBRARY_PATH=."
+Same as beej, all message that are sent to the server are transfer to the client and only system logs, errors, clients connecting and disconnecting and info as such will be shown in the server.

 Running:
 Please run first the server by entering the command: "./react_server".